dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

     } else {
       u = 3;
       // u is inferred as int
-    } Error: u has no inferred type
+    } Error: type cannot be inferred for u
   }
 }
 ```